 Advanced Science and Technology Center (ASTC) - This state-of-the-art building is dedicated to the growing fields of science, technology, engineering, math, and medicine.
 Opened in January 2014, the ASTC contains flexible classrooms, laboratories, lecture hall, digital video studio, and faculty and staff offices.
-The Center for Workforce Solutions and Entrepreneurship is located here.
-The center also boasts an alternative energy source from its outdoor learning environment and The Community Bank Energy Courtyard which consists of a 1.0 kW wind turbine and a 17.3 kW solar photovoltaic array.
+The ASTC houses the Center for Workforce Solutions and Entrepreneurship and the Chief Academic Officer.
+The ASTC also boasts an alternative energy source from its outdoor learning environment and The Community Bank Energy Courtyard which consists of a 1.0 kW wind turbine and a 17.3 kW solar photovoltaic array.
 In 2020, American Electric Power donated a Drop in Control Module (DICM) for laboratory use in the bachelor's degree program.